 Wouldn’t then, a more kind and appropriate response to a child who is having a meltdown over the wrong cup, be to get them a different cup?

 All these emotions and thoughts together create a HUGE reaction, which looks disproportionate but is actually an accumulative reaction to a chain of events, taken out on this one ‘cup’ issue.

-sometimes often behave in ways that aren’t ideal, or are downright rude (ask Patrick).
-In fact if my life consisted of being on someone else’s schedule, like most kids’ lives are, I think I would handle it with considerably less grace than they do.
+When thinking about how to deal with tantrums I find it helpful to remember that I sometimes often behave in ways that aren’t ideal.
+In fact, if my life consisted of being on someone else’s schedule, like most kids’ lives are, I think I would handle it with considerably less grace than they do.
 I’m not perfect, so why would I expect them to be?

 So what’s the practical answer on ‘how to deal with temper tantrums’?

 How to deal with temper tantrums

 I don’t generally think about doing things “to avoid tantrums”, as I think this is a negative and fearful way to look at things (although if you’re in a lots-of-tantrums phase then flipping heck, I feel you, it’s like walking on egg shells with eggs made of crushed glass and pure fire).

 I just try and think ahead as to what might be a cause of misery for them (four hours in a visa office with no WiFi – check) and try to put as many things in place to make the experience better for them.
 (Dolls, check, pick up sticks, check, sweets, check, promise of the beach after, check).

-Create a safe environment for them to express their emotions.
+2. Create a safe environment for them to express their emotions.

 When considering ‘how to deal with temper tantrums’, the lobby of a five-star hotel, visa office or a fine-dining restaurant are probably not ideal places that come to mind.
-A quiet corner of a park, or a bathroom, or an empty aisle in the supermarket are better.
+A quiet place like the corner of a park, or a bathroom, or an empty aisle in the supermarket are better.

-Think about causes
+5. Think about causes of tantrums

 I’ve seen parents, mid-September, post about how they can’t possibly understand why their previously-angelic child who has just started school is having meltdowns, because ‘nothing else has changed, they like school, etc’.
-Good grief.

 Any change is stressful, even if it is ‘good’ change.
 If there’s been a ‘good’ change recently, try not to get into a ‘you-should’ mentality (you ‘should’ be happy, we’re on holiday; you ‘should’ want to play with your friends, you ‘should’ be enjoying yourself).

-Empathise and validate.
+6. Empathise and validate.

 Let them know that you are there for them, and that their feelings are OK.
 I find phrases like “man this IS difficult isn’t it”, or “that really is frustrating” or “I’d be so mad too if that happened to me!’ helpful.